BisakhaD/CZ4010-Applied-Crypto/README.md

 The client has to run the **client.sh file** and the host runs the **main.sh** file.

+## Motivation

+## Research

+## Design and Development
+The entire application was developed using the **shell** **script**.
+As mentioned earlier, this project was designed with 2 roles in mind - **host** and **client**.
+Thus the project has 2 databases, one for the client and the other for the host.
+Trusting hierachies are implemented by prompting the user to create an intermediate CA certificate instantly upon the creation of a root CA certificate.
+The client/host are given a choice regarding the encryption key - RSA and EC.
+For RSA, we are using

 ## How to install and run the project?
 1. Clone the repository
 2. Go to the **openssl.cnf** file and change the directory path to the location of your folder <br/>